Epistemology gives a Future to Complementarity in Human-AI Interactions: Our Approach: Complementarity and Computational Reliabilism

 \begin{definition}[Computational reliabilism] Let \(X\) be an agent and \(A\) a computational process used for task \(\tau\). \(X\) is justified in accepting \(A\)'s output as epistemically adequate for \(\tau\) iff \(A\) is \emph{reliable} for \(\tau\). \end{definition}

-In Def. \ref{def:CR_algo}, reliability is dispositional: a computational process is \textbf{reliable} when, across the kinds of cases in which it is used for $\tau$, it \emph{usually} yields epistemically adequate results (for instance, medically valid predictions in a medical context by an AI system) \citep{duran2025defense, duran2026}.
-Here, `epistemically adequate' is a domain-relative success notion, see \citep{duran2025defense, duran2026}.
-In prediction tasks, adequacy is primarily predictive accuracy under the domain-relevant performance measure, but under high-stakes it includes also disciplined treatment of uncertainty and adherence to constitutive domain constraints, e.g., scope of use and acceptable error trade-offs.
+In Def. \ref{def:CR_algo}, reliability is dispositional: a computational process is \emph{reliable} when, across the kinds of cases in which it is used for $\tau$, it \emph{usually} yields epistemically adequate results (for instance, medically valid predictions in a medical context by an AI system) \citep{duran2025defense, duran2026}.
+Here, \emph{epistemically adequate} is a domain-relative success notion, see \citep{duran2025defense, duran2026}.
+In prediction tasks, adequacy is primarily predictive accuracy under the domain-relevant performance measure, but in high-stakes it includes also disciplined treatment of uncertainty and adherence to constitutive domain constraints, e.g., scope of use and acceptable error trade-offs.
 The reliability of the computational process provides $X$ with defeasible reasons to treat outputs as admissible inputs to action and further deliberation.
-CR is compatible with both frequentist and propensity-style interpretations of `usually;' we will not (need to) take a stand on this debate here.\footnote{For classic discussions, see \citet{alston1995think}.}
+CR is compatible with both frequentist and propensity-style interpretations of \emph{usually}; we will not (need to) take a stand on this debate here.\footnote{For classic discussions, see \citet{alston1995think}.}

 Crucially, under CR, the reliability of the computational process is given by families of properties, capabilities, and practices that provide defeasible evidence that the process is reliable in the context where it is performed.
-These properties, capabilities, and practices are collected into \textbf{reliability indicators}, understood as marks of methodological, cognitive, social, and epistemic competence.
-Thus, endorsing CR, the identification of reliability indicators is key to justify $X$'s belief that a computational process' output is epistemically adequate.
-More precisely, CR distinguishes between \emph{categories} of indicators (\texttt{type-RI}s), whose \emph{content} depends on what entity realizes the computational process:
+These properties, capabilities, and practices are collected into \emph{reliability indicators}, understood as marks of methodological, cognitive, social, and epistemic competence.
+Thus, endorsing CR, the identification of reliability indicators is key to justifying $X$'s belief that the output of a computational process is epistemically adequate.
+More precisely, CR distinguishes between categories of indicators (\texttt{type-RI}s), whose content depends on what entity realizes the computational process: